Paweł Finder: Communist Party activist

 He was arrested in 1934 and sentenced to 12 years' imprisonment.
-During the German and Soviet invasions of Poland in September 1939 he was able to flee Rawicz prison and went to the Soviet Union.
-He worked in the planning commission of the local authority established in Soviet-occupied Białystok, becoming its chairman early in 1941.
-Finder fled to Moscow when the Germans invaded and directed to the Comintern training school as a leader of the 'initiative group' formed to re-establish the Communist movement in Poland.
-On 27 December 1941 he parachuted into Poland.
-In the troika that formed and led the PPR (with Marceli Nowotko and Bolesław Mołojec), he provided intellectual and ideological support for Nowotko.
+During the German and Soviet invasions of Poland in September 1939, he was able to flee Rawicz prison and went to the Soviet Union.
+He worked in the planning commission of the local authority established in Soviet-occupied Belostok, becoming its chairman early in 1941.
+Finder fled to Moscow when the Germans invaded and was directed to the Comintern training school as a leader of the "initiative group" formed to re-establish the Communist movement in Poland.
+On 27 December 1941, he was parachuted into the General Government.
+Within the troika that formed and led the PPR (with Marceli Nowotko and Bolesław Mołojec), he provided intellectual and ideological support for Nowotko.
 He succeeded him as secretary in January 1943, following the murder of Nowotko and the subsequent execution of Mołojec.

 Arrest and death

 Finder was arrested by the Gestapo on 14 December 1943 and imprisoned in Pawiak.
-He was identified, tortured and shot by the Nazis in the ruins of the Warsaw ghetto as they evacuated and demolished Pawiak in July 1944.
+He was identified, tortured and shot by the Nazis in the ruins of the Warsaw Ghetto as they evacuated and demolished Pawiak in July 1944.

 His first wife, by whom he had a daughter, died in France in the 1920s.
 His second wife, Gertruda Finder, was a KPP activist and worked in the Polish security apparatus after the war.